 On 28 July 2000 the Australia New Zealand Food Standards Council agreed to a revised standard which requires labelling of food where novel DNA and/or protein is present in the final food and also where the food has altered characteristics.
-The revised standard (A18 in the Australian Food Standards Code, 1.5.2 in the Australia New Zealand Food Standards Code) was gazetted on 7 December 2000 and will come into effect 12 months from the date of gazettal.
+The revised standard (A18 in Volume 1 of the Food Standards Code, 1.5.2 in Volume 2 of the Food Standards Code) was gazetted on 7 December 2000 and will come into effect 12 months from the date of gazettal.